yudhisteer/UAV-Drone-Object-Tracking-using-Kalman-Filter/README.md

 - The position and velocity uncertainty starts to the true value.
 - The estimates are going to use the information contained inside the process model and converge to the truth.
-- However, this won't work if we have a more dynamic system where the car changes directon abruptly.
+- However, this won't work if we have a more dynamic system where the car changes direction abruptly.
 - By having zero process model noise, the filter is going to become inconsistent because the estimated position is not close to the true position.